-10 Fun Things You Can Do in the City If You're Not Travelling This Summer!
+11 Fun Things You Can Do in the City If You're Not Travelling This Eid!

-Yes, there's a lot of fun things you can do in the city if you’re not travelling this summer.
+Yes, there's a lot of fun things to do in the city if you’re not traveling this summer.
 Don’t postpone the fun times, just because you won't get the chance to travel.
-Open-up your mind, and let me give you a few simple ideas to enjoy your time, even though you’re stuck in the city.
+Open up your mind, and let me give you a few simple ideas to enjoy your time, even though you’re stuck in the city.

 1. Make a list of all the places you never visited before, like historic ones.
 Be a tourist in your own city, and on the way, don’t forget to make a list of all the restaurants that you’d like to try!